SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     It is **VERY important**, that every class name is **UNIQUE**.
 So you should not have two classes named `'MyCustomParameterClass'` in two different python modules!
     The identification of the class is based only on its name and not its path in your packages.

+* `fast_access`

+    Only considered if a new trajectory is created.
+    If *fast access* should be enabled for the new trajectory.
+    Will simply call `traj.v_fast_access = fast_access` on the new trajectory.
+    Can be changed later on during runtime.

+* `shortcuts`

+    Only considered if a new trajectory is created.
+    If *shortcuts* should be enabled for the new trajectory.
+    Will simply call `traj.v_shortcuts = shortcuts` on the new trajectory.
+    Can be changed later on during runtime.

+* `backwards_search`

+    Only considered if a new trajectory is created.
+    If *backwards search* should be enabled for the new trajectory.
+    Will simply call `traj.v_backwards_search = backwards_search` on the new trajectory.
+    Can be changed later on during runtime.

+* `iter_recursive`

+    Only considered if a new trajectory is created.
+    If recursive iterations should be enabled for the new trajectory.
+    Will simply call `traj.v_iter_recursive = iter_recursive` on the new trajectory.
+    Can be changed later on during runtime.

+* `store_before_runs`

+    I the whole trajectory should be stored before the runs are started.
+Otherwise the storage will be only initialised.

 * `log_folder`